-Erik Quillen, M.S., LMFT – Education Director, Special Education Day School – Almansor Academy
+Erik Quillen, M.S., LMFT (inactive), PPS, CWA – Education Director, Special Education Day School – Almansor Academy

-After graduating from USC in 2000 with a bachelor’s degree from the Rossier School of Education Erik worked as a janitor and leadership conference production manager before completing the three-year Master of Science degree in School-Based Family Counseling and Marriage & Family therapy through CSULA’s Charter College of Education.
-He is currently a Licensed Marriage and Family Therapist and holds a clear Pupil Personnel Services credential in School Counseling with an advanced certification in Child Welfare and Attendance.
-Erik has over four years’ experience as a therapist (MFT) working with at-risk youth and families throughout the Los Angeles area and has, for the past three years, served as an educational administrator as a Program Coordinator for the Almansor Academy, and has been the Education and Program Director for Almansor Academy since 2015.
+Upon completion of his undergraduate degree from the USC Rossier School of Education, Erik worked as a janitor and leadership conference production manager before completing the three-year Master of Science degree in School-Based Family Counseling and Marriage and Family therapy through the CSULA Charter College of Education.
+He currently holds an inactive MFT license and a clear Pupil Personnel Services credential in School Counseling with an advanced certification in Child Welfare and Attendance.
+Erik has over four years of experience as a therapist working with at-risk youth and families throughout the Los Angeles area.
+He has served as an educational administrator and a Program Coordinator for the Almansor Academy, and has been the Education and Program Director for Almansor Academy since 2015.

 Lori Andrews, M.Ed. – Education Director, Special Education Day School – Almansor Academy